apache/incubator-brooklyn/docs/dev/tips/local-artifact-repo.md

 Cloudsoft's fallback repository <small>[2]</small> contains many of the installation artifacts used by current Brooklyn entities.

 It is intended to prevent problems occurring when the public url for an installer changes (e.g. when several new versions of MySQL have been released).
-It is provided on an as-is and as-is-available basis.
+It is provided on an as-is and as-available basis.

 If you use this command to create a local repository, please respect the `--user-agent`.
-In future this will allow Cloudsoft to easily filter repository syncing behaviour from  fallback behaviour, allowing out-of-date entities to be more easily be identified and updated.
+In future this will allow Cloudsoft to easily filter repository syncing behaviour from  fallback behaviour, allowing out-of-date entities to be more easily identified and updated.

 <br />
 <small>